Utah Deaf History and Culture

 The Incorporation of the Utah Athletic Club of the Deaf into the Utah State Laws

 UACD was incorporated in 1970 under the laws of Utah.
-It is now affiliated with a number of regional and national organizations and actively promotes numerous Deaf sports in Utah.
+It is now affiliated with several regional and national organizations and actively promotes numerous Deaf sports in Utah.
 Softball, volleyball, flag football, golf, and skiing/snowboarding were eventually added to the UACD sports program.

 The Utah Athletics Club of the Deaf team at the Northwest Athletic Association of the Deaf Tournament, pose with trophies in Philadelphia, Penn in 1964.
 Kneeling, L-R: R. Perkins, E. Bell, B. Harvey, R. Cochran, Standing, L-R: Leon Curtis, E. Przybyla, N. Williams, R. Bonnell, J. Christensen, J. Murray, John F. White (asst. coach/manager)